Over 50 life insurance: premiums and paying out

 Stop paying premiums after 30 years or when you’re 90

-• You’ve had your policy for 30 years
+• you’ve had your policy for 30 years

-• Your 90th birthday
+• the anniversary date after your 90th birthday

 • You reach your 90th birthday – You take out a policy when you’re 69 years old.
-You only have to pay premiums for 30 years or until you’re 90, whichever comes first.
-In this case, you turn 90 first.
-So you only have to pay premiums for 21 years.
+You only have to pay premiums for 21 years because you turn 90 before you’ve had the policy for 30 years.
 After your 90th birthday, you stop paying monthly premiums from your policy anniversary.
-So if your birthday is in February and you originally bought your policy in May, that’s when your premiums stop.
-Your premiums end, but your cover doesn’t.
-Your cover continues until you die, no matter how long you live past 90.
-After you die, we pay the full cover amount to your loved ones when they make a claim.
+So, if your birthday’s in February and you originally bought your policy in May, you’ll pay your final premium in the May following your 90th birthday.
+But your cover continues until you die, no matter how long you live past 90.
+After you pass away, we’ll pay out the full cover amount.

 During your premium term, you must make sure you pay your premiums when they’re due.
 If you stop paying, your cover will end and you won't get anything back.